10 Awesome Baking Stone Substitutes

 The last recommendation in this pizza stone replacement list is the grill.
 This alternative is perfect for outdoor BBQ parties in the summer.
 Pizza cooked on this kitchen tool has an entirely different taste and texture than pizza baked in the oven, but it’s worth a try.

 This substitute for pizza stone is an interesting and useful gadget for quickly making charred-crust and crispy pizzas.
 Hence, it is especially helpful for serving a crowd.
 When applying it, all you need to do is grill the dough, put the toppings in, and serve.
-It’s quite easy but tasty.
+It’s easy but tasty.